Zimil-Patel/flutter_questions/README.md

 In this example:
 - A `Stack` is used to overlay three `Container` widgets.
-- The base blue `Container` is the first child, forming the bottom layer.
-- The red `Container` is positioned 50 pixels from the top and left of the stack.
-- The green `Container` is positioned 10 pixels from the bottom and right of the stack.

 #### Practical Uses:
 - **Complex Layouts**: Creating intricate designs such as overlapping widgets, floating action buttons over images, or placing text over a background image.